-All TPDA recipients, regardless of how they participate in Neuroscience 2022, also receive access to professional development opportunities on Neuronline in the year following their award, regardless of which annual meeting experience they choose.
+All TPDA recipients, regardless of how they participate in Neuroscience 2022, also receive access to professional development opportunities on Neuronline in the year following their award.
 Through curated email messaging and live chat opportunities, recipients connect on a variety of career development topics.

 The aim of these awards is to promote the advancement of career training to neuroscientists from a wide range of institutions.
 SfN seeks to promote gender equality and increase diversity in all forms throughout its programs.
 Awards are distributed based on the merit of the trainee’s application.

 - Copy of the applicant’s abstract submission form for the upcoming SfN annual meeting including both the control/tracking number and the complete abstract.

 - Applicant’s CV, including education, honors/awards, and publications (abstracts and manuscripts).

 - Short essay (no more than 500 words) on how attendance at SfN's annual meeting will impact your career goals (or, for undergraduates, why you chose the path of neuroscience).
 Additionally, the essay should speak to a personal experience that has had a broader impact on your career in science.
 Examples of topics could include:

 - A woman scientist who has inspired the applicant.